 If you bike at dawn or dusk or in less-than-fair weather, you'll probably benefit from something a little brighter.
 Planet Bike makes a number of popular commuter light sets that run on AAA and AA batteries and feature unmissable "Superflash" pulse patterns to help keep you safe.
 In addition, these lights will supplement street lights nicely so you don't rattle your bones over unseen potholes and speedbumps.
 Rechargeable lights are available in this range as well; Knog's Blinder lights or Blackburn's Super Flea lights will serve you very well indeed.

 For more serious all-conditions, all-times-of-day urban riding, you might invest in something a little brighter and more versatile.
-The Light & Motion Urban 200 Commuter Light Set features a compact headlight with a 200 Lumen maximum output and amber side lights for increased visibility, plus a bright and versatile rear light with 25 Lumens of power-plenty to ensure you're seen in any conditions.
+The Light and Motion Urban 200 Commuter Light Set features a compact headlight with a 200 Lumen maximum output and amber side lights for increased visibility, plus a bright and versatile rear light with 25 Lumens of power-plenty to ensure you're seen in any conditions.
 The Urban 200 headlight's versatility means you can keep it on low pulse for up to 12 hours of run time or put it on high constant for a beam powerful enough to light the road ahead of you even at fast speeds.
-The Light & Motion Vis 360 Commuter Light Set is a different option—it's one linked USB-rechargable unit that attaches to the front and back of your helmet.
+The Light and Motion Vis 360 Commuter Light Set is a different option—it's one linked USB-rechargable unit that attaches to the front and back of your helmet.
 Some riders prefer this kind of mounting because they can easily control where the light is aimed, and even flash it into drivers' windows—a good way to make sure you're seen!

 Want an even more powerful light for hardcore commuting and maybe some after-dark trail riding?
 Light & Motion makes compact, single-unit headlights with up to 1200 Lumens of power, and Niterider and Lezyne make high-quality and popular rechargeable lights as well, with up to 700 Lumens.

 The next step up from these single-unit handlebar headlights is a super-bright light with an external battery pack, designed for ultra-distance rides and all-night trail sessions.
 These lights mount on handlebars or helmets, and offer blinding outputs of up to 2000 (yup, two thousand!)
 Lumens.
-If you need the best and brightest, check out Light & Motion's Seca line, like the Light & Motion Seca 1400 Race Light or the Light & Motion Seca 2000 Enduro Light.
+If you need the best and brightest, check out Light & Motion's Seca line, like the Light and Motion Seca 1400 Race Light or the Light and Motion Seca 2000 Enduro Light.

 Let Your Light Shine